oddsocks1024/XTra-RAM/README.md

 **NOTE:** Some systems have configuration jumpers on the motherboard which limit the amount of memory the BIOS will detect and this may prevent all or some of the additional memory from being seen.
 Consult the documentation for your system.

 ### Example 1

-An IBM 5150, populated with 64K on the motherboard With the XTra-RAM we can provide a total of 576K, as follows:
+An IBM 5150, populated with 64K on the motherboard.
+With the XTra-RAM we can provide a total of 576K, as follows:

 * Bank 1 must be configured as High (if it was low, it would conflict with the motherboard memory)
 * Banks 2 - 8 must be configured as Low